-The developer is proposing to restore Victoria Hall using the Standards and Guidelines for best practices in return for a new development that has a combined FAR of 4.46, a unit count of 150 units and a maximum height of 52m to offset the costs of restoring Victoria Hall.
+The developer is proposing to restore Victoria Hall using the Standards and Guidelines for best practices in return for a new development that has a combined FAR of 5.34, a unit count of 174 units and a maximum height of 61.6m to offset the costs of restoring Victoria Hall as well as include a number of community benefits.
 Over the last year, the developer has approached 7 restoration companies for estimates on restoration.
 Of the 7, only two responded due to the size and complexity of the project.
 Those two estimates have provided preliminary construction costs in the \$2-3m range.
-Under the existing LUB, the developer has effectively no height limits (due to the size of the lot and the 80 degree angles) but a density cap of 250 ppa (125 single bedroom units).

-This project needs to recoup the costs of heritage restoration and the developer's pro forma has confirmed that this proposed development submitted in this DA application will allow enough density for the restoration of Victoria Hall.
-Anything less than what we have proposed would not cover the costs of restoration.
+This project needs to recoup the costs of heritage restoration and the developer's pro forma has confirmed that the proposed development submitted in this DA application will allow enough density to cover the restoration of Victoria Hall.
 The design and planning team believes that this is a complimentary trade-off and one that the community and council can endorse to restore and preserve this important heritage structure for the city.